B1raj/EShop/README.md

 4. This application exposes the rest endpoints for all above CRUD operations, a front end application call over the network.
 For the sake of this application Insomnia is used and checked in along with the source code [Insomnia-API-Spec.json]
 5. This application is hosted on HTTP, if needed can be hosted on HTTPS.
 6. Open API specifications can be exposed if needed.
-7. With H2 db all scripts are already used already used to populate the tables as shown in below screenshot
+7. With H2 db all scripts are already used already used to populate the tables as shown in below screenshot. <br>
 ![Screenshot](./pict-1.png)

 8. Usage: